 What are some of the most common reasons that auto accidents happen?
 A crash causation report from the National Highway Traffic Safety Administration (NHTSA) cites some of the following as frequent causes of motor vehicle collisions:

 As you can see, many of these causes are linked to another driver’s failure to abide by Illinois traffic laws.
 Under Illinois law, any handheld use of a smart phone behind the wheel of a car is illegal.
 However, despite traffic safety laws, drivers continue to behave aggressively and to engage in distracted driving behind the wheel.
 When another driver’s negligence causes an accident, it is important to hold that driver accountable by filing a car accident lawsuit.

 If you file a car accident lawsuit in Chicago, what types of damages can you expect to receive?
 In most cases, injury victims can be eligible for two different kinds of compensatory damages.
 Compensatory damages provide exactly what their name suggests: compensation for losses.
 Those two different kinds of compensatory damages include:

 If you have questions about filing a car crash lawsuit, an experienced auto accident attorney in Chicago can help.
-Contact Arami Law Office today to discuss your options.
+Contact Arami Law today to discuss your options.